 - When mixed put this topping on top of the brownie base as follows...
 Spoon the topping on top of the brownie base.
 It may stick together in one big lump.
 Spread it evenly, as best you can, until the whole brownie is evenly covered.
 If it is sticking together, USE YOUR HANDS rather than a spoon.
-The heat of your hands will warm the topping and making it softer.
+The heat of your hands will warm the topping and make it softer.
 Just press and smooth it.
-You will also be able to push it about, to spread evenly with your hands (I do find it easier with my hands).
+You will also be able to push it about, to spread it evenly with your hands (I do find it easier with my hands).
 This may take a few minutes, so be patient.

 - Chill in the fridge for at least half an hour and then serve.

 - This recipe also freezes really well and is good for months.